 For an overview of the scheme and the application process, see:

 Licensed Electricity Suppliers

 FIT Licensees are required to take applicants through the registration process.
-FIT Licensees are also the main point of contact with accredited customers for the submission of meter readings and are responsible for making payments based on meter readings.
-As part of issuing these payments they are expected to physically check meter readings at least once every two years.
+They are also the main point of contact with accredited customers for the submission of meter readings and are responsible for making payments based on meter readings.
+As part of issuing these payments they are expected to verify meter readings at least once every two years.

-Applicants wishing to receive FIT for renewable generation are advised to contact their supplier in the first instance.
+Applicants wishing to receive FITs for renewable generation are advised to contact their supplier in the first instance.

 We are responsible for some aspects of administration of the FIT scheme.
 Our key role is to maintain the Central FIT Register, which is a database of accredited installations.
+We monitor deployment caps and publish reports to show the uptake and progress towards each deployment cap.
 In addition, we accredit all hydro and Anaerobic Digestion (AD) installations, as well as solar PV and wind with a Declared Net Capacity (DNC) greater than 50kW.
 We also verify the status of installations that are applying for community or school benefits.
-We are responsible for ensuring suppliers comply with the FIT scheme requirements and administer the levelisation process.
+We are responsible for ensuring suppliers comply with the FIT scheme requirements.

 Further information is available on the Department of Energy and Climate Change (DECC) website.

-For any queries relating to VAT with relation to the FIT scheme, please contact HM Revenue & Customs.
+For any queries relating to VAT relating to the FIT scheme, please contact HM Revenue & Customs.